Medications Used in IVF & Infertility Treatments

 Many fertility experts use clomiphene citrate (commonly referred to as Clomid, one of its brand-names) when patients have trouble ovulating with no apparent reason.
 This popularity of Clomid is partially because it is an oral medication, while most other fertility medications are injectables.
 Other reasons are its relatively lower cost and the rarity of severe side effects.

 At CHR, we view this approach to infertility treatment with suspicion.
 Using Clomid randomly, without first identifying the underlying cause of "unexplained infertility," just does not constitute good medical practice!
 Clomid may be cheaper than other fertility medications, but if a patient keeps trying Clomid for months, the cost does add up.
 Moreover, blindly using Clomid can delay pregnancy, which many women in their late 30s and early 40s cannot afford to do, with the so-called "biological clock" ticking away.
+You can learn more about aging, fertility treatments, and IVF after 40 here.
 Instead, CHR physicians use Clomid only if infertility tests confirm that Clomid use in IUI cycles makes sense for an individual patient.

 Clomiphene citrate is used to stimulate the ovaries to produce eggs, primarily in IUI (intrauterine insemination, also called artificial insemination) cycles.
 With stimulation from Clomid, hypothalamus, a portion inside the brain, releases pulses of GnRH (gonadotropin releasing hormone).
 In turn, these pulses of GnRH stimulate the pituitary gland, another tiny part of the brain.
 Then, the pituitary gland produces follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 These two hormones work together to encourage follicle development in the ovaries toward maturation and, eventually, ovulation.